RTEMS/rtems-docs/c_user/key_concepts.rst

 An object control block is a data structure defined by RTEMS which contains the information necessary to manage a particular object type.
-For efficiency reasons, the format of each object type’s control block is different.
+For efficiency reasons, the format of each object type's control block is different.
 However, many of the fields are similar in function.
-The number of each type of control block is application dependent and determined by the values specified in the user’s Configuration Table.
+The number of each type of control block is application dependent and determined by the values specified in the user's Configuration Table.
 An object control block is allocated at object create time and freed when the object is deleted.
 With the exception of user extension routines, object control blocks are not directly manipulated by